polislizarralde/polislizarralde.github.io/index.md

 ## About me

 Welcome to my academic website!
-I am a [Colombian](https://www.colombia.co/en/ mathematician with a broad range of interests, including mathematical modeling, data analysis, pure mathematics, algorithms, parameter estimation, mathematical logic, and quantitative methods.
+I am a [Colombian](https://www.colombia.co/en/) mathematician with a broad range of interests, including mathematical modeling, data analysis, pure mathematics, algorithms, parameter estimation, mathematical logic, and quantitative methods.
 I am passionate about exploring the connections between these various fields and finding new ways to apply mathematical techniques to solve real-world problems.
-I am currently working as a postdoc in the Centre for Ecological and Evolutionary Synthesis (CEES) at the University of Oslo (UiO) on the Nordemics project, a historical epidemiology project which examines the impact of pathogens and pandemics on the development of Nordic societies.
+I am currently working as a postdoc in the Centre for Ecological and Evolutionary Synthesis (CEES) at the University of Oslo (UiO) on the *NORDEMICS* project, a historical epidemiology project which examines the impact of pathogens and pandemics on the development of Nordic societies.

 In my free time, I am also an avid cat lover, so be sure to check out my cat's Instagram account[@agdatomasa](https://www.instagram.com/agdatomasa/?hl=en).